simonweniger/agentkit/docs/releases/index.md

 ## Releases

-Below are release notes through StateMachine and its patch releases.
+Below are release notes through Workflow and its patch releases.

 ###  2.0 releases